 - Update itself to make me scream “McDonald’s!” to skip an ad,

-- Straight-up spy on me.
+- Straight-up spy on me, or

 I would also like to extend kudos to the manufacturer, who included a separate single page leaflet on how to specifically turn off telenovela mode.